tiago-silva-analista/Trello_Clone/README.md

   <a href="#information_source-how-to-use">How To Use</a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </p>

-# :house: Welcome to "Trello Clon" Project!
+# :house: Welcome to "Trello Clone" Project!

 The project is an application to help people to manage tasks.
 It is a kind of facilitator to help the user managing tasks on the mobile application saving the data in a concept offline first.